-Vision for Investment and Development.
-This 1.1.3 Advancements in company is currently developing a portfolio of investable projects in the city that will be Localizing the SDGs promoted nationally and regionally.
+flood prevention, and resilient infrastructure, which are discussed in depth in Chapter 2.
+To attract new investments and reinforce partnerships with the private sector, in 2018 GAM established a municipal company, Amman Vision for Investment and Development.
+This company is currently developing a portfolio of investable projects in the city that will be promoted nationally and regionally.

-An important role in improving the capacity Since the introduction of the 2030 Agenda of Jordan to deliver on SDGs is played by the universities and other higher education education in Jordan has expanded, and there are now 10 public universities, 17 private universities, and 51 community colleges.
+An important role in improving the capacity of Jordan to deliver on SDGs is played by the universities and other higher education institutions.
+Over the last decade, higher education in Jordan has expanded, and there are now 10 public universities, 17 private universities, and 51 community colleges.
 The number of students enrolled at both public and private universities is estimated at nearly 236,000; 28,000 of the total are Arab or foreign nationalities.24